-Colorado residents over 21 can now legally use, grow and share psychedelic mushrooms if used for medical or spiritual purposes.
+In the upcoming years, Colorado residents over 21 could be legally using, growing and sharing psychedelic mushrooms if used for medical or spiritual purposes.

 On Tuesday, Colorado Governor Jared Polis issued eight proclamations from voter-approved ballot measures and propositions including Proposition 122 which is designed to regulate access for medical purposes to some psychedelics that occur in plants and mushrooms.

 It also introduces “healing centers” where trained facilitators can offer psychedelic-assisted sessions.
 Coloradans will get safe access to psychedelics via the centers which will be regulated by the Department of Regulatory Agencies.

 At first, the proposition will only create regulations around psilocybin but beginning in June 2026 the Colorado Department of Regulatory Agencies could expand the policy change and add DMT, ibogaine and mescaline.
 The tiered legal framework strategy is to give enough time to develop appropriate legal structures as legalization is rolled out.